psoumyap/DevInvoice/readme.md

         database:'invoice'

-5. Create a database like below create database invoice;
+5. Create a database like below

+   'create database invoice';

+6. Use the database just created by
+     'USE invoice';

-6. USE invoice, copy the scripts from t_user.sql and run it in mysql.
+7. Copy the scripts from t_user.sql and run it in mysql.
    Now you have tables created.

  ## Execution